 - 7. If present, migrate the User Name Aliases and Internal Groups by copying the username-aliases.txt and internal-groups.txt files at location /opt/savapage/server/data/conf/ from the old server to the same location on the new server.
 If the alias file depends on users from a User Source on the local Unix system, be sure that these users also exist on the new server. - 8.
-If present, migrate any messages in the email outbox by copying the files at location /opt/savapage/server/data/email-outbox/ from the old server to the same location on the new server. - 9.
+If present, migrate any messages in the email outbox by copying the files at location /opt/sava-page/server/data/email-outbox/ from the old server to the same location on the new server. - 9.
+If present migrate the Document Store from the old server to the same location on the new server. - 10.
 Migrate all customization files to the new server.
-See Chapter 16, Customization [227] and Appendix K, PPD Extensions [292]. - 10.
+See Chapter 18, Customization [235] and Appendix K, PPD Extensions [301]. - 11.
 Start the SavaPage Server by running the start script.
-See Section C.4, "Stopping and Starting the Server" [272]. - 11.
+See Section C.5, "Stopping and Starting the Server" [280]. - 12.
 Check that all data has been migrated correctly and the system works as expected by comparing Users and Documents data in the old and new Admin Web App.

-I.4.
+I.5.
 Rename Printers

 If you changed the CUPS printer names on the new server, you may want to rename the existing Proxy Printer entries in SavaPage so that the printing history and settings are maintained.
-See Figure 4.47, "Admin Web App: Proxy Printer - Rename" [110] for details about the rename action.
+See Figure 4.52, "Admin Web App: Proxy Printer - Rename" [109] for details about the rename action.

-I.5.
+I.6.
 Update SavaPage Printers

 If the server's name and/or IP address has changed then it is necessary to update the connection details for SavaPage Printers on user workstations.
-See Section 10.1.2, "SavaPage Printer Installation" [195] for details.
+See Section 12.1.2, "SavaPage Printer Installation" [205] for details.